des4maisons/til/til.md

     tests (See [this stack overflow answer](http://stackoverflow.com/questions/5359558/when-to-use-rspec-let/5359979#53599790)
 * Authentication problems?
 Is it because you have 2-factor authentication enabled?
+* Determining if your code is correct:
+    1. isolate it to the simplest thing
+    1. Get this simple thing under test
+    1. review all booleans (should your trues be falses?)
+    1. Did you spell anything wrong?
+    1. Did you read the error message carefully?
-* Troubleshooting problems of any kind:
+* Troubleshooting/debugging problems of any kind:
     1. Is solving this problem necessary?
 Look bigger picture.
 Is the bigger thing you're trying to solve the right approach?
 Are you picking the wrong battles?